-In addition to this we often overlook how similar we all are in terms of our actions.; everybody in the traffic jam is trying to find the fastest lane.
+In addition to this, we often overlook how similar we all are in terms of our actions.; everybody in the traffic jam is trying to find the fastest lane.
 This practical point means that if a lane is moving particularly fast, then other people will change lanes to the point where the trend is reversed.
-Even if you change lanes early on, soon you will find that your lane is no longer the fastest.
+Even if you change lanes early on, you will soon find that your lane is no longer the fastest.
 If you have changed lanes then others will have too.
 This explains why being in the faster lane is only a temporary enjoyment and why, in general, the other lane will always appear to be moving faster.

 Barrow, J, D. (2010)100 Essential Things You Didn't Know You Didn't Know: Math Explains Your World, New York: Norton